Mary Pickford: Personal life

 Dinners at Pickfair became celebrity events.
-Charlie Chaplin, Fairbanks' best friend, was often present.
+Charlie Chaplin, Fairbanks’ best friend, was often present.
 Other guests included George Bernard Shaw, Albert Einstein, Elinor Glyn, Helen Keller, H. G. Wells, Lord Mountbatten, Fritz Kreisler, Amelia Earhart, F. Scott Fitzgerald, Noël Coward, Max Reinhardt, Baron Nishi, Vladimir Nemirovich-Danchenko, Sir Arthur Conan Doyle, Austen Chamberlain, Sir Harry Lauder, and Meher Baba, among others.
 However, the public nature of Pickford's second marriage strained it to the breaking point.
 Both she and Fairbanks had little time off from producing and acting in their films.
 They were also constantly on display as America's unofficial ambassadors to the world, leading parades, cutting ribbons, and making speeches.
-When their film careers both began to flounder at the end of the silent era, Fairbanks' restless nature prompted him to overseas travel (something which Pickford did not enjoy).
-When Fairbanks' romance with Sylvia, Lady Ashley became public in the early 1930s, he and Pickford separated.
-They divorced January 10, 1936.
-Fairbanks' son, Douglas Fairbanks Jr., by his first wife claimed his father and Pickford long regretted their inability to reconcile.
+When their film careers both began to flounder at the end of the silent era, Fairbanks' restless nature prompted him to travel overseas (something which Pickford did not enjoy).
+They would separate in 1933, after the beginning of Fairbanks' romance with Sylvia, Lady Ashley, which became public in 1934.
+They divorced on January 10, 1936.
+Fairbanks' son, Douglas Fairbanks Jr., by his first wife, claimed his father and Pickford long regretted their inability to reconcile.

 On June 24, 1937, Pickford married her third and last husband, actor and band leader Charles "Buddy" Rogers.
 They adopted two children: Ronald Charles (born 1936, adopted 1943, a.k.a.
 Ronnie Pickford Rogers), and Roxanne (born 1942, adopted 1944).
 A PBS American Experience documentary described Pickford's relationship with her children as tense.
 She criticized their physical imperfections, including Ronnie's small stature and Roxanne's crooked teeth.
 Both children later said their mother was too self-absorbed to provide real maternal love.
 In 2003, Ronnie recalled that "Things didn't work out that much, you know.
 But I'll never forget her.
 I think that she was a good woman".

 In 1948, Pickford and Rogers built a seven-bedroom, eight-bathroom, 6050 ft2 estate on 2.12 acre at the B Bar H Ranch, California, where they lived and then later sold.